Halfway through our first cup of coffee, we cut to the chase. She’d asked to meet for a specific reason.

 “I’m going to change careers and I want your advice.
 I want to get out of sales completely.”

 She caught me off guard.
 I understood changing companies.
-After all, 43 percent of salespeople are actively looking for a new job right now.
+After all, nearly half of salespeople are actively looking for a new job right now.
 That wasn’t big news.
 But, wanting to get out of sales completely?
 I couldn’t get my mind around it.
 This was this coming from one of the best sales professionals I knew.

 She went on to explain the current abysmal state of affairs inside her organization.
 They were losing market share, facing new, disruptive competition and struggling to keep up with a massive shift in customer expectations.
 The organization was aggressively removing “cost” from the business — which meant not investing in the future and not responding to reality fast enough.
 She was starting to succumb to a very challenging, uncertain situation.